 One of the things that really stood out for me were the intricate lotus petal designs that crowned the columns throughout the complex.
 The lotus features prominently in a LOT of the temples we saw, and held special symbolic meaning to the Ancient Egyptians, representing creation, rebirth, the sun.

-For the most part, the hieroglyphs were still incredibly in tact, considering the age of the temple, and we did see something that I thought was truly fascinating: ancient graffiti!
+For the most part, the hieroglyphs were still incredibly in tact, considering the age of the temple, and we did see something that completely amazed me: ancient graffiti.
 Below is one of the images I captured of a Coptic cross, defiantly etched over the original hieroglyphs by early Coptic Christians.
 They actually made their way through the temple defacing a lot of the original reliefs and art work, and it’s believed that a Christian altar was actually erected around 500 AD, in the courtyard.

 My most concrete memory of this place, though, was the view that greeted us towards the end of our wanderings.
 Lake Nasser, in all its sparkly glory under the midday Aswan sun.
 It was perfect, and always will be in my memory.